akinizer/KoroveriSpringBoot/README.md

    - Disable any browser extension with grammar or text checks, that can be incompatible with text formats
    - Start the "temporary" React VIEW through "chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security" from the directory of chrome.exe
    	-This will avoid CORS for POST methods, that is a policy unfriendly with localhost port transactions and interrupts CRUD operations for database management
-   - Fetching operations works asynchroniously.
+   - Fetching operations work asynchroniously.
 For the performance efficiency, while listing contents, wait for the process to be done.
    	Otherwise, REACT API will interrupt the CRUD operations as a part of its predefined features